 What is the NRA?

 NRA stands for National Rifle Association.
-The group was founded in 1871 by two US Civil War veterans as a recreational group designed to "promote and encourage rifle shooting on a scientific basis".
+It was founded in 1871 by two US Civil War veterans as a recreational group designed to "promote and encourage rifle shooting on a scientific basis".

-In 1975, it began attempting to influence policy directly via a newly formed lobbying arm, the Institute for Legislative Action.
-In 1977 it formed its own Political Action Committee (PAC), to channel funds to legislators.
+In 1975, it formed a lobbying arm, the Institute for Legislative Action, to influence government policy.
+And in 1977 it formed its own Political Action Committee (PAC), to channel funds to legislators.

 The NRA is now among the most powerful special interest lobby groups in the US, with a substantial budget to influence members of Congress on gun policy.
 It is run by executive vice-president Wayne LaPierre.

 Prosecutors are fighting a legal battle to dissolve the organisation, over allegations that senior leadership misused a charity fund, using it for lavish personal spending.
 The NRA described the lawsuit as a "baseless, premeditated attack".